Traverse City West Senior High School

 Traverse City West Senior High School (also known as West Senior High, TC West, or simply TCW) is a public, co-educational secondary school located outside Traverse City, Michigan, in neighboring Garfield Township.
 Along with Traverse City Central High School, TC West is part of the Traverse City Area Public Schools district, and one of six high schools in Traverse City.
-The school enrolls about 1,600 students each year, making it the largest high school in Michigan north of Kent County.
+The school enrolls about 1,500 students each year, making it the largest high school in Michigan north of Kent County.
+The school was established in 1997, and opened in early 1998.

 Since 2008, Traverse City West has offered grades 9 through 12.
 Additionally, students are given the option to dual enroll and attend classes at Northwestern Michigan College.
 In addition to the dual enrollment program, a wide variety of honors and AP classes are offered.

 History

 Prior to 1997, Traverse City only had one public high school, Traverse City Senior High School, built in 1959 at the base of the Old Mission Peninsula.
 Until this point, Traverse City Senior High was Michigan's largest high school, with over 3,000 students enrolled annually.
 A proposal for a new school was brought to the TCAPS board in June 1996, with a number of other proposed names listed, including: